Ata Tak – Die neuen Herrn (1980-84)

 Minus Delta T – China

-Active on the intersection between music and art, the performance group around Mike Hentz and Karel Dudesek transports a six-ton block of granite by truck from Stonehenge to Asia, having events in cities en route and meticulously documenting the trip on tape.
+Active at the intersection between music and art, the performance group around Mike Hentz and Karel Dudesek transports a six-tonne block of granite by lorry from Stonehenge to Asia, holding events in cities along the way and meticulously documenting the trip on tape.
 (1982-84, Ata Tak)

 Holger Hiller – Das Feuer

-In order to leave common pop clichés behind, Holger Hiller experiments with a rented sampler capable of recording six seconds of sound; buying the instrument would have cost 25,000 Deutsche Mark.
+In order to leave common pop clichés behind, Holger Hiller experiments with a rented sampler that can record six seconds of sound; purchasing the instrument would have cost 25,000 German marks.
 (1983, Ata Tak)

 Wirtschaftswunder – Metall

-Ballad that’s inspired by Italian singer Angelo Galiza’s memories of working in a West German metal plant as a so called Gastarbeiter, a migrant worker expected to disappear once the jobs are done.
+Ballad inspired by Italian singer Angelo Galiza’s memories of his work in a West German metal factory as a so-called Gastarbeiter (guest worker), a migrant worker who was expected to disappear again once his job was done.
 (1980, Warning Records)

 Der Plan – Geri Reig

-With a four-track recorder, an MS-20 synthesizer, and some rhythm boxes, the Ata Tak founders record their debut album in their own studio.
+Using a four-track recorder, an MS-20 synthesizer and some rhythm boxes, the founders of Ata Tak recorded their debut album in their own studio.
 (1980, Warning Records)

 Die Doraus und Die Marinas – Einkauf

-Inventing an artful form of German Schlager music, 16-year old Andreas Dorau and his girl group Die Marinas are kicking off the Neue Deutsche Welle with their smasher Fred vom Jupiter; Einkauf, however, is an observation of families’ shopping habits on Saturdays.
+Inventing an artful form of German Schlager music, 16-year-old Andreas Dorau and his girl group Die Marinas are kicking off the Neue Deutsche Welle with their smash hit Fred vom Jupiter.
+Einkauf, however, is an observation of families’ shopping habits on Saturdays.
 (1981, Ata Tak)

 Picky Picnic – Was ich haben will

-When Der Plan got successful in Japan, they introduced their brothers in spirit from there to the German audience; this track is about modern people’s endless addictions, which cannot be fulfilled by anything.
+When Der Plan became successful in Japan, they introduced their brothers in spirit from there, Picky Picnic, to the German audience.
+This track is about the endless addictions of modern people that cannot be satisfied by anything.
 (1984, Marz / Ata Tak)

 Pyrolator – Ein Weihnachtsmann kommt in die Disco

-Christmas song from Kurt Dahlke aka Pyrolator, recorded and mixed at Ata Tak Studio, and initially released on the compilation-LP Denk Daran!
+Christmas song by Kurt Dahlke, also known as Pyrolator, recorded and mixed at Ata Tak Studio, and initially released on the compilation LP Denk Daran!
 (1980, Überblick / RE: Ata Tak)

 Lost Gringos – Unter dem Vulkan

-According to their manifesto, Lost Gringos aimed at merging conception and emotion into jewels that are valid internationally.
+According to their manifesto, Lost Gringos aimed to merge conception and emotion into jewels that possess international validity.
 (1983, Ata Tak)

 Monitor – Mokele-Mbembe

-As a statement against Western consumerism, Los Angeles based art collective Monitor examines the Mokele-Mbembe, a water-dwelling entity of the Congo River Basin that stops the flow of rivers.
+As a statement against Western consumerism, the Los Angeles-based art collective Monitor examines the Mokele-Mbembe, a creature living in the Congo River basin that stops the flow of rivers.
 (1981, World Imitation Records / Ata Tak)

 Raha – Marebebus

-Asking the question ‘What’s Next, Humans?’, Der Plan invite musicians from around the world to send tapes for Fix Planet! – An International Record.
-Banned under both the Shah and Khomeini regimes, this Iranian song is about a young man who has to leave his daughter to join the army, knowing that he will die.
+With the question ‘What’s next, humans?’, Der Plan invites musicians from all over the world to send in cassettes for Fix Planet! – An International Record.
+This Iranian song, banned under the Shah and Khomeini regimes, is about a young man who has to leave his daughter to join the army, knowing full well that he will die.
 (1981, Ata Tak)